Turso vs PlanetScale for Solo Developers

 Embedded replicas are Turso's killer feature.
 Your application embeds a local SQLite database that syncs with Turso's servers.
 Reads happen locally with zero network latency.
 Writes go to the primary and replicate back.
 For read-heavy applications, the performance is extraordinary.
 Your database queries take microseconds instead of milliseconds.

-The free tier includes 9GB of total storage, 500 databases, and 25 million row reads per month.
-That's generous enough for multiple side projects.
+As of the checked-on date, the free tier includes 5GB of total storage, 100 databases, 500 million row reads per month, and 10 million row writes per month, per turso.tech/pricing.
+That is generous enough for multiple side projects.
 For a solo developer running several small applications, Turso's free tier covers all of them without costing anything.
+When you outgrow it, the first paid step is the Developer plan at $4.99/month, which raises storage to 9GB, lifts the database cap to unlimited, and bumps reads to 2.5 billion per month.

 PlanetScale Overview